Bombing of Tokyo (10 March 1945): Over Tokyo

 Tokyo's defenders were expecting an attack, but did not detect the American force until it arrived over the city.
 The air defense units in the Kanto Plain area had been placed on alert, but the night fighter units were instructed not to sortie any aircraft until an incoming raid was detected.
 While picket boats spotted the attack force, poor radio reception meant that most of their reports were not received.
 Due to disorganization in the defense commands, little action was taken on the scattered reports which came in from the boats.
 At around midnight on 9 March a small number of B-29s were detected near Katsuura, but were thought to be conducting reconnaissance flights.
 Subsequent sightings of B-29s flying at low levels were not taken seriously, and the Japanese radar stations focused on searching for American aircraft operating at their usual high altitudes.
 The first alarm that a raid was in progress was issued at 12:15 am, just after the B-29s began dropping bombs on Tokyo.
-The 10th Air Division sortied all of its available night interceptors, and the 1st Anti aircraft Division's searchlight and anti aircraft units went into action.
+The 10th Air Division sortied all of its available night interceptors, and the 1st Anti-Aircraft Division's searchlight and anti-aircraft units went into action.

 As expected by LeMay, the defense of Tokyo was not effective.
-Many American units encountered considerable anti aircraft fire, but it was generally aimed at altitudes either above or below the bombers and reduced in intensity over time as gun positions were overwhelmed by fires.
-Nevertheless, the Japanese gunners shot down 12 B-29s.
-A further 42 were damaged, of which two had to be written off.
-The Japanese fighters were ineffective; their pilots received no guidance from radar stations and the efforts of the anti aircraft gunners and fighter units were not coordinated.
+Many American units encountered considerable anti-aircraft fire, but it was generally aimed at altitudes either above or below the bombers and reduced in intensity over time as gun positions were overwhelmed by fires.
+Nevertheless, the Japanese gunners shot down twelve B-29s, and damaged 42, of which two had to be written off.
+The Japanese fighters were ineffective; their pilots received no guidance from radar stations and the efforts of the anti-aircraft gunners and fighter units were not coordinated.
 No B-29s were shot down by fighters, and the American airmen reported only 76 sightings of Japanese fighters and 40 attacks by them over the course of the raid.
 Several Japanese pilots were killed when their aircraft ran out of fuel and crashed.
-Five of the downed B-29s managed to ditch in the sea, and their crews were rescued by United States Navy submarines.
-American casualties were 96 airmen killed or missing, and 6wounded or injured.
+Five of the B-29s shot down managed to ditch in the sea, and their crews were rescued by United States Navy submarines.
+American casualties were 96 airmen killed or missing, and six wounded or injured.

-The surviving B-29s arrived back at their bases in the Mariana Islands between 6:10 and 11:27 am local time on 10 March.
-Many of the bombers were streaked with ashes from the fires their crews had caused.
+The B-29s arrived back at their bases in the Mariana Islands between 6:10 and 11:27 am local time on 10 March.
+Many of the bombers were streaked with ashes from the fires.